microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

 *N.B.* You will find that performance will drop off sharply as faces get smaller.
 We recommend a minimum face size of 150 pixels but you can work with smaller faces if you are willing to live with reduced performance.

-Tuning other variables may require additional tests, *e.g.* using:

-- additional video samples with a different camera angle and/or resolution.
+#### Tips

+##### Missing faces

-- reprocessing the same sample at different frame rate, *i.e.* by varying the `SampleInterval` parameter of the `FaceDetect` engine.
+If you are missing detections, try reprocessing the same sample at higher frame rate, *i.e.* by reducing the `SampleInterval` parameter of the `FaceDetect` engine.
+Additionally, are your region and min face size settings correct?

+##### False face detections

+If background features are misidentified as faces.
+This potential source of false alerts may be reduced by enabling the `ColorAnalysis` option in `FaceDetect`.
+Additionally, is there a problematic area in the view,*i.e.* from a CCTV camera, that you can ignore by setting a region or repositioning the camera?

+##### False matches

+The recognition score by itself may not always be the best guide to identify true matches.
+We know that recognition scores drop with face size for example, so a system seeing smaller faces will tend to produce lower scores.

+Often we see that comparing scores can be a useful guide to filtering out false matches.
+If the top-ranked match is false, often the second-ranked match will have a similar score.
+Conversely, if the top-ranked match is true the second-ranked match tends to be significantly lower.

+This relative score can be used as an Event Processing filter to reduce false positives using the out-of-the-box `ambiguousFaceIdentity.lua`.
+See `configurations/examples/Face/Recognize_Filtered.cfg` for example usage.

+#### Working with streaming video

-*N.B.* Video takes up a lot of bandwidth, so we want to find the minimal data rate required for good performance.
+If working with streaming video, don't forget that it takes up a lot of bandwidth.
+We want to find the minimal data rate required for good performance.
 The best way to reduce data traffic is by dropping frame rate.
 Don't be aggressive with cutting the encoding quality since we want to keep relatively precise images for accurate face recognition.

-Further optimizations:

-- After observing a scene for some time you may know that faces typically only appear in a particular region of the screen, *e.g.* the bottom left.
-If this is the case, you can reduce face detection processing by defining a `Region`.
-- Sometimes background features may be misidentified as faces.
-This potential source of false alerts may be reduced by enabling the `ColorAnalysis` option in `FaceDetect`.
-- If you cannot reduce your video resolution or frame rate any more and are struggling to process video at the required rate, e.g. in real-time from a shared CCTV camera, you can configure Media Server to use additioanl processing resources to run both `FaceDetect` and `FaceRecognize` in parallel.
-The detection step is the most likely bottleneck unless you have a very large face database to match against.

 ### Hardware requirements